 This mellow, prop-intensive practice will help release stress and tension from your chest, upper back, and shoulders.
 Gradually spread relief down your spine, beginning with a blanket rolled under your shoulders, then working your way to your lower back.
 Roll onto your belly to get into the back of your chest and shoulders, then relax into a twist with your bolster to support you.
 Props Needed: A blanket and a bolster.

 Get into those shoulders to create more strength and ease!
 Gain a deeper understanding of shoulder mobility while learning fundamental movements to access this area.
 Warm up with garudasana and gomukhasana arms, stay steady through plank holds and reverse table top, then wind down with a heart-opening supported matsyendrasana.
 Props Needed: Two blocks and a strap.

 We tend to put all our focus on our front bodies, the core specifically.
-Keep in mind that your back muscles also play a huge role in your overall health, strength and longevity.
-This routine will use slow, deliberate movements with the resistance band to open your back and increase spinal flexibility, helping you get rid of any slouch.
-Props Needed: Resistance band.
+Keep in mind that your back muscles also play a huge role in your overall health, strength, and longevity.
+This routine uses slow, deliberate movements with a resistance band to open your back and increase spinal flexibility, helping you get rid of any slouch.

 A combination of supported backbends using the floor for support, with a savory yin shoulder opener (pigeon with your arms), allowing you to hit the reset button in your neck and shoulders.
 Relax through your jaw, face and eyes while practicing these simple stretches.
 Props Suggested: A blanket.